iain/coffeescript-workshop/README.md

     jasmine-node --coffee example

 It has one passing spec and one failing spec.
+Try fixing it as a first exercise.